 An affair can rob you of that sense of certainty.
 All of a sudden, all that seemed true is thrown into question.

-And the emotions of the partner who had the affair are oftentimes just as confusing or conflicted.
-Their feelings may lurch from guilt and fear to impatience with never knowing what type of mood their partner is going to be in to tremendous sadness to resentment and anger over constant questioning to wanting to run away with the marital affair partner to escape.
+The emotions of the partner who had the affair are oftentimes just as confusing or conflicted.
+Their feelings may lurch from guilt and fear to impatience and anger to fear of losing their marriage to wanting to run away all within a few hours or days.

 In fact, the majority of couples who experience an affair remain together.
 The strongest predictor of success is what you say and how and when you say it.
 Research has shown that if you talk about the affair in the right way you are roughly 60% more likely to stay together than if you don’t talk or talk very little.

-My marital affair recovery program can be broken down into 3 stages:
+Every couple is different but in essence affair recovery therapy can be broken down into 3 stages:

 Why Such a Strong Emphasis on Rebuilding the Relationship?

-My immediate goal is to help you to recover from the affair, but the ultimate goal of my system is to help you recover your marriage.
+My immediate goal is to help you to recover from the affair, but the ultimate goal of my system is to help you recover your relationship.

 Research has shown that the number one reason both men and women report themselves to have affairs is because of a loss of intimacy or connection in their marriage.
-Despite everything you may have heard, most people don't have affairs for sex but to regain that sense of closeness or connection with someone.
+Despite everything you may have heard, most people don’t have affairs for sex but rather to regain a sense of connection or of feeling valued and desired.

 You might be able to get over the shock of the affair, but unless you relearn how to trust and become intimate with each other you most likely will end up with a shell of a relationship, sharing the same roof but not the same lives.

-Because of this, I have developed a step by step process based on scientific research and my 25 plus years of experience of working with couples in distress that will provide you with some very simple tools to help you to have the relationship you have always dreamed of.
+Because of this, I have developed a process based on scientific research and 25 plus years of experience of working with couples in distress that will provide you with some very simple tools to help you rebuild your relationship into something stronger than it was before.